fingerskier/manthra/README.md

 	Dorothy Day

 Among the many misdeeds of the British rule in India, history will look upon the Act depriving a whole nation of arms, as the blackest.
 	Mahatma Gandhi

 Even if you are a minority of one, the truth is the truth.
 	Mahatma Gandhi

 The weak can never forgive.
 Forgiveness is an attribute of the strong.
 	Mahatma Gandhi

 The United States has sent many of its fine young men and women into great peril to fight for freedom beyond our borders.
 The only amount of land we have ever asked for is enough to bury those that did not return.
 	Colin Powell

 Teach your children the art of war, so that they may teach their children math and science, and their children can study art and literature.
 	John Adams, 2nd President of the United States

 Those who sacrifice essential liberty for temporary safety are not deserving of either liberty or safety.
-	Ben Franklin
+	Benjamin Franklin

-Where the spirit does not work with the hand there is no art.
-	Leonardo da Vinci

 Nothing in Scripture depicts the Christian life as divided into sacred and secular parts.